Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `authentication.mechanism`

 _Mandatory if [authentication](#authenticationenable) is enabled_.
 The SASL mechanism type.
-The Lightstreamer Kafka Connector supports the following authentication mechanisms:
+Lightstreamer Kafka Connector supports the following authentication mechanisms:

 - `PLAIN` (the default value)
 - `SCRAM-256`